-Currently, the new Test is being deployed globally, slowly replacing the BCG Online Case or Potential Test.
+Currently, the new Test is being deployed globally as an additional recruiting tool such as the BCG Online Case and the Chatbot Interview.
 It is likely not a decisive recruitment tool yet and rather used for testing and research before being fully introduced as a replacement for existing pen-and-paper tests.

 As BCG puts it, “the Pymetrics games are just one of several components of our overall candidate evaluation process, and your results will always be considered alongside all other elements of your application.
 The Pymetrics results are never